Albers, Jo-Ann Huff, Papers, (CA6160)

 Audio tapes and transcripts of radio reports and programs about National Women's Conference, Houston, 1977, by a Denver radio reporter.

 Professional papers of a journalist and University of Missouri graduate who worked as a columnist, editorial writer, and editor of several daily newspapers.
 She is a past president of the Journalism and Women's Symposium and public affairs specialist for Education Minnesota, the state's educators union.
-The collection consists of subject files from her work at the St. Paul Pioneer Press as well as materials from her JAWS presidency.
+The collection consists of subject files from her work at the St. Paul Pioneer Press, materials from her JAWS presidency, and miscellaneous personal and professional material.

 International Women's Media Project, Records, 1986, (C4090)